-Devil's Gulch Trail is a 3.8 mile lightly trafficked loop trail located near Eden, VT that features a lake and is rated as moderate.
+Devil's Gulch Trail is a 3.8 mile lightly trafficked loop trail located near Eden, Vermont that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.

 To complete the loop, take the LT to the Babcock Trail intersection.
 From here, Devil's Gulch is an optional out and back (approximately 1 mile).
 Once back at the intersection, take the Babcock Trail back to the main road and return to the parking lot (approximately a quarter mile from the trail).

 Very easy hike.
 More of a hilly, narrow trail walk with a couple of steep parts.
 Lots of wildlife along the way though.
 Very peaceful and green.
 GPS had me at 4.11 miles in a little under 2 hours.